boisgera/pandoc/mkdocs/iteration.md

 doc = Pandoc(meta, blocks)
 ```

+### Random access

-Indexing and slicing for this object work pretty much as in lists:
+Indexing and slicing for this element work pretty much as in lists:

 ``` python
 >>> doc[0]